How I Optimized My Zsh Startup Time

 5. Cache the slow evals

-A small helper:
+A small helper fixes it:

 _cache_eval() {